NicoHood/GPGit/Readme.md

 The script also supports [uploading to Github](https://developer.github.com/v3/repos/releases/) directly.
 Create a new Github token first and then follow the instructions of the script.
 How to generate a Github token:
 * Go to ["Settings - Personal access tokens"](https://github.com/settings/tokens)
-* Generate a new token with permissions "public_repo" and "admin:gpg_key".
-In order to access private repositories you must allow access to the whole "repo" scope.
+* Generate a new token with permissions `public_repo` and `admin:gpg_key`.
+In order to access private repositories you must allow access to the whole `repo` scope.
 * Store it safely

 # Appendix

 ## Email Encryption
-You can also use your GPG key for email encryption with [enigmail and thunderbird](https://wiki.archlinux.org/index.php/thunderbird#EnigMail_-_Encryption). [[Read more]](https://www.enigmail.net/index.php/en/)
+You can also use your GPG key for email encryption with [thunderbird](https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq).

 ## Contact
 You can get securely in touch with me [here](https://contact.nicohood.de).
 My GPG key ID is `9731 2D5E B9D7 AE7D 0BD4 3073 51DA E9B7 C1AE 9161`.
 Don't hesitate to [file a bug at Github](https://github.com/NicoHood/gpgit/issues).
 More cool projects from me can be found [here](https://www.nicohood.de).